 The retail buyer often must also determine the kinds of things that consumers will want to purchase.
 For example, she must consider whether the consumer will prefer brightly-colored electronics or metallic ones, swooped or square necklines, animal prints or stripes, and even straight skis or double-tipped skis.
 To learn more about the trends and new products, she may attend fashion shows and conferences.
 For example, new clothing lines are displayed during New York’s fashion week, electronic gadgets are revealed during the Electronics show in Las Vegas, and new skiing fashions are seen during Colorado’s ski exposition.

-Every time the retail buyer makes a purchase, she must assess the financial risk.
+Every time the buyer makes a purchase, she must assess the financial risk.
 For example, if she chooses a clothing line and the consumer is not drawn to it, it could be devastating to the store.
 If consumer traffic is not high, there will be fewer sales and less revenue for the store.
 Ultimately, the success of the store rests in the hands of the retail buyer.

 Education requirements for retail buyers vary by organization and industry.
 Many large employers prefer candidates with four-year degrees in business or economics.
 Some employers in specialized manufacturing industries may require master's degrees in their specific fields.
 After successfully finding a job, a new retail buyer can often expect an interim training period of one to five years before working independently.